The Terminal Meeting in the Tent of Korah

 “May such a calamity never befall a soul among us!”
 Salu vehemently exclaimed—“May the LORD have mercy upon Jeshurun and deliver us from the tyranny of Moses and his brother!
 This time, he has gone too far!”
 Abiram seconded: “Indeed!
 The parable of Korah shows errors in the Law—grave ones!”
 Korah's wife then said: “I'm glad my husband's parable has opened your eyes.
 But did you also know that in one part of the Law he writes that all Levites are holy to the LORD; yet, in some other part, says that only the sons of Aaron may draw near to offer holy fire?
 This contradiction is what disgusts me the most and makes it undoubtedly clear that Moses is doctoring the Law to favor him and his brother Aaron!”
 Dathan scorned: “Wish he had actual ‘doctoring’ skills to circumcise his sons himself instead of letting his wife, that annoying Cushite woman, do it for him!
 Oh, and his lips too.
 Yuck!
 I feel like throwing up every time I hear him speak!”

 “That reminds me,” On said, “about Moses's wife Zipporah.
 We all know how Isaac charged Jacob not to marry a Canaanite woman but, take as wife, a woman from the house of his mother's brother Laban.
 Esau, on the other hand, sought to displease his father by doing exactly that!
 Why, then, did the LORD choose Moses, a man who had followed in the path of Esau and did not marry from the house of Jacob but chose to adjoin himself to our enemies, as our leader to bring us out of Egypt?”
 Abiram replied: “Good question; but the answer is simple: it was for our protection.
-You see, there was a real probability that Pharoah would kill anyone who approached him to ask for the release of the Israelites.
+You see, there was a real probability that Pharoah would kill anyone who approached him to ask for our release.
 Therefore, the LORD did not want to risk a pure-blood descendant of Jacob.
 We all know that Moses is an incestuous child, for his father Amram married his own sister Jochebed.
 So the LORD used him as a scapegoat just in case Pharoah should get angry and order the person killed.
 After all, he is a murderer himself so it would have been a life-for-life affair.”

 “Hallelujah!” shouted Korah's wife—“What a wonderful God we worship!
 A God of infinite wisdom and unsurpassing sapience!
 As for Moses, he should be glad he's still got his head on.
 How different, though, life would have been if Pharoah had chopped him.
 Why, we'd still be in Egypt eating meat, cucumbers, melons, and onions instead of being stuck in this accursed wilderness!”
 On oppugned: “Come on, brothers.
 Is our current situation that bad?”
 Dathan got up and screamed: “What?!
 Did you mean that as a joke?
 Because if you did, then my undergarments are all wet from laughing too hard.
 We're talking about this desert, dude; open your eyes and look: a barren, waterless land infested with snakes, scorpions, and countless number of preying birds.
 All in all, more men have died in these two years since we left Egypt than the previous 20 combined.
 Yes, unclog your ears: Mosaic freedom has killed more of your brothers than Egyptian slavery ever did!”